 Loan Forgiveness Programs for California Teachers

-The APLE program forgave up to $11,000 in student loans in exchange for four years of teaching at eligible schools.
-Teachers in the program must work full-time and with no breaks in service.
-A graduating teacher had to complete his or her first year of teaching within 24 to 36 months of graduation.
+The APLE program forgave up to $11,000 in student loans in exchange for 4 years of teaching at eligible schools.
+Teachers in the program had to work full-time and with no breaks in service.
+A graduating teacher had to complete their first year of teaching within 24 to 36 months of graduation.

 An additional $8,000 of teacher loan forgiveness was available for the following teachers:

 - An additional $1,000 per year ($4,000 max) for teaching special education, science, and math.

 - An increase from $1,000 to $2,000 per year ($8,000 max) if the school is in the bottom 20% of California's API score.

 Eligible schools included those with a high concentration of low-income students, low test scores, and high levels of emergency credentialed teachers.
 Rural and special state schools also were eligible.
 Eligible subject areas included special education, English, math, foreign languages, and science.

 The APLE program still technically exists, but no new applications have been accepted for the program since the 2011-2012 school year.
 However, there are several other avenues that California teachers can consider when looking for student loan forgiveness in exchange for teaching in underserved areas or subjects.